Suspect wielding lit roman candle and hammer robs 2 gas stations

 AUSTIN (KXAN) — Two gas stations have been robbed this week by a suspect who entered the businesses with a lit roman candle and hammer in his hands.
 The suspect was wearing a bright yellow mask during the robberies, described by police as similar to a “Jabbawockeez” mask with a hood.

+“Then I realized it’s not fun, and he was asking [for] money.
+Blam, blam,” he imitated the sound of the roman candle, “‘Give me your money, give me your money.'”

+The masked man demanded money from the clerk and left with an undisclosed amount of cash.

-In the second robbery, he walked into the 7-Eleven at 3848 Airport Blvd., near Manor Road, at 5:25 a.m.
+In the second robbery, the man walked into the 7-Eleven at 3848 Airport Blvd., near Manor Road, at 5:25 a.m.
 Friday.
 Surveillance video shows the roman candle go off at least twice in the store before he makes it to the clerk, who has his hands raised in the air.

-Two other masked suspects remained outside in their vehicle.
-The suspect inside demanded cash, leaving with an undisclosed amount of money.
-No one was injured in either robbery.
+At a news conference Friday, Austin Police Sgt.
+William White called it “bizarre.”

+“This is the first time we’ve seen anything like this particular one,” White said.
+“This certainly falls into one of the higher realms of strangeness that we’ve dealt with.”
+During Friday’s robbery, two other masked suspects remained outside in their vehicle.
+White couldn’t say if the other two may have been involved in Wednesday’s robbery.

 Officers describe the suspect vehicle as an older model green or dark green 4-door car with a garbage bag over the broken left rear window.
 There is also collision damage to the rear of the car.